A Debut Y.A. novel

 About R.M.
 Lavender

-A career in teaching and artmaking, and parenting a daughter, led Lavender to write stories about distinct, strong female protagonists who face rising complications in pursuit of driving needs.
+A career in teaching, artmaking, writing, and parenting his daughter led Lavender to write stories about distinct, strong female protagonists who face rising complications in pursuit of driving needs.
 Characters’ past experiences condition their motivations, their decision making, and, ultimately, their growth and change.

 Developing compelling fiction and screenwriting projects is in some ways much like the work of painting and sculpture—but with words invoking millions of mind’s eye images instead of singular ones made to invite multiple interpretations.
 “Painting with words” is a kind of collaboration—one that creates immersive reader experiences crafted simultaneously between the writer and reader.